zhengshuai1001/JiKouCompany/README.md

 The greatest discovery of all time is that a person can change their future by merely changing their attitude.

 Your dreams don't work unless you do.

+To understand and be understood, those are among life’s greatest gifts, and every interaction is an opportunity to exchange them.